Mutiny Within: Album revival and Synchronicity (2012)

 The single "Embers" off the album was released on December 15, 2012.
 On December 25, the band released another song "Machines" for streaming.

 In a Facebook update on January 21, 2013, the band released the following statement:

 "The response for our new album has been completely overwhelming, we are really speechless.
 We want to say thank you, and also say that because of you, Mutiny Within has decided to continue making music.
 We are already making plans to write, and perform again. ... thank you all so much, you have kept our dream alive."

 Origins (2017)

 Mutiny Within released their third album, Origins, on February 10, 2017.
 They released a single called "Archetype of Destruction" on December 21, 2016.

+Mutiny Within released the single, Dystopian Tomorrow, on December 2, 2024.